Skip to content

 Can I get CISSP without 5 years experience?

 Yes, you can pass the exam and become an Associate of ISC2 while gaining the required experience.
-A 4-year degree substitutes 1 year.
+A 4-year degree in computer science or IT may substitute up to 1 year, and an ISC2-approved credential may substitute another 1 year.
+The Associate has up to six years to acquire the remaining experience and become a full CISSP.

 Is CISSP worth it for career advancement?